ScriptGod1337/kvm/README.md

 Usage: `Monitor.exe MonitorToolToSpy`
 For example for DELL `Monitor.exe "C:\Program Files (x86)\Dell\Dell Display Manager\ddm.exe"`

+**Important**: the monitor must be the parent process of the program to hook - e.g. by doing a fresh start of it. *This means close Dell Display Manager prior starting the monitor*

 The monitor logs the VCP commands send by the program to the console.
 You can execute a functionality of the monitor manufacture tool and find out which VCP command with which parameter was written or read
 ```
 Monitor.exe "C:\Program Files (x86)\Dell\Dell Display Manager\ddm.exe"